Brussels Beer World: Balancing Tourism and Livability in the Historic Center

 Is the socio-economic profile of the population of the Brussels city center changing in light of these developments?

 The hypercentre, like everywhere in Brussels, is marked by significant economic disparities.
 Contrary to popular belief, there is also a lack of social housing.
 However, the current real estate projects which are developing luxury, even high standard, housing are not intended for the residents present.
 What is worrying is that it is mainly studios and “flat hotels” that are seeing the light of day there, and which can cater for Airbnb-type attendance.
-We would like the public authorities to push for the construction of more affordable and family-friendly housing that could settle in the long term, encourage diversified commerce and contribute to a more peaceful climate.
+We would like the public authorities to push for the construction of more affordable and family-friendly housing that might settle in the long term, encourage diversified commerce and contribute to a more peaceful climate.
 It is also surprising to see the schizophrenia of the municipal authority.
 On the one hand, it seeks to regulate Airbnb-type rentals, and on the other, it encourages projects that encourage such requests for housing, as well as overtourism.

 1694177605